 For the most inexpensive options, go with polyester fabric, Upland cotton, microfiber, or flannel.
 For warm sheets, try microfiber or flannel.
 If you’re looking for cooling sheets, bamboo, lyocell, linen, or silk are all great choices.
 If you want something stain-resistant, try microfiber or polyester, but you may want to avoid these if you have sensitive skin.

 If you want to splurge on luxurious sheets, go with bamboo, silk, linen, Egyptian cotton, Supima cotton, or lyocell.
 For a slightly less expensive option that is still very luxurious, try Pima cotton.
-But if you don’t want to sacrifice quality for price, try our Hush bamboo sheets.
+But if you don’t want to sacrifice quality for price, try our Hush bamboo cooling sheets.

 We pride ourselves in making luxury bamboo sheets for a fraction of the price of typical luxury sheets.
 In fact, like linen sheets, these sheets will actually get softer over time.
 With each wash, they’ll become even more comfortable without losing any of their flexibility.
 These sheets are meant to last a long time.